yuryromanov/ml/README.md

 To create a nice looking interface I used the gem [activeadmin](https://github.com/activeadmin/activeadmin).
 It covers all requirements like authentication, UI to manage employees, departments and so on.

-For tests I used [rspec](https://github.com/rspec/rspec-rails) framework.
+For tests I used [rspec](https://github.com/rspec/rspec-rails) framework and nice [factory_bot](https://github.com/thoughtbot/factory_bot).
 Unfortunately I spend more time that I expected for this challenge due to count and size of features.
 By this reason I decided to save some time and do not write many tests.
 I'm sorry for that.

 Probably the most complicated part of the application is the algorithm to select partners for mystery lunches.
 Current implementation is not ideal from my point of view because it does not cover all possible edge-cases I've found during working with this challenge but I think it matches requirements from provided specification.
 It works fast and doesn't create a lot of collisions.